 - Do I need to confirm I was a victim of identity theft in order to receive assistance?

 Identity fraud does not need to be confirmed prior to requesting assistance.
 The Recovery Advocate will conduct the research to determine if identity fraud exists and will remediate the fraudulent acts.
 If not, the Recovery Advocate can take and advise on preventative actions.

 - Whom should I contact to utilize the recovery services?

-Contact us, and we will verify your eligibility and submit you to our Recovery Care Center, and your case will be assigned to a Recovery Advocate who will contact you within one business day — but usually much quicker (within a few hours).
+Contact your local branch or call 877-436-9032, and we will verify your eligibility and submit you to our Recovery Care Center.
+Your case will be assigned to a Recovery Advocate who will contact you within one business day — but usually much quicker (within a few hours).

 The information on this page was provided by and belongs ©2017 NXG Strategies, LLC — All Rights Reserved